h7b/h7b-dendron/notes/notes.daily.2022-11-16.football-betting.md

 ## Asian handicap style

-It is a type of spread betting that eliminates the possibility of a draw.
 A handicap means giving more weight to something in favour of one team.

 In handicap betting, you will only see two handicaps.
 The weaker team is given the plus symbol while the stronger team has the minus symbol.

-This form of betting helps compensate for the difference between the two teams by giving the stronger team a one-goal deficit.
+This form of betting helps compensate for the difference between the two teams by giving the stronger team a x-goal deficit.

 Some typical type of asian handicap betting
 - Handicap Half Lines (0.5 / 1.5)